 The original version of a paper that is submitted to a publisher.
 This version may subsequently be revised by the author as a result of reviewers’ comments.

-See Accepted manuscript
+See Accepted version

 Citation or presentation errors in espace metadata may be reported by email to Curtin Library's espace team.